penpy/small-projects/README.md

 # Small student projects
 The aim of this repository is to showcase some of the things I've learned during my studies, and keep a copy of some useful algorithms and techniques.
-Most of the are projects are Python nothebooks.
 Here are some examples of what you'll find inside:

 ## Sorting algorithms
 <img src="./images/sorting_algos_comparison.png" alt="sorting_algos_comparison" width="512"/>